kojimizu/ML/README.md

 # Machine Learning Archive
-Bookdown is a R package, enabling users to publish books.
-Bookdown.org has an archive storing published books based on the bookdown package.
 The below is an simple introduction of useful books for statistical modeling and proeprocessing/feature engineering.

 ## ML Overview